(Australian, b. 1965)

 In the United Kingdom, he regularly exhibited at major galleries, including Piccadilly, Agnews, and Merville Galleries.
 In addition to painting, sculpting, and printmaking, he also is a writer.
 He has written for magazines and Art Monthly.

 American Fine Art, Inc. is proud to feature the original works and limited editions of John Kelly Visit our 12,000 sq. ft. showroom in Scottsdale, AZ or call today.
 Our website is offered only as a limited place to browse or refresh your memory and is not a reflection of our current inventory.
-If you need to learn more about collecting, pricing, value or any other information, your International Art Consultant will assist and provide the one on one attention you deserve.
+To learn more about collecting, pricing, value or any other art information, please contact one of our International Art Consultants.
+We look forward to giving you the one on one attention you deserve when building your fine art collection.
 We hope you find our website helpful and look forward to seeing you in Scottsdale soon.